-Former Michigan CB David Long at NFL Combine The Detroit News
+Former Michigan CB David Long pitches his versatility to NFL scouts

 Before Michigan’s bowl game, cornerback David Long said he did not submit for a grade from the NFL and said a player knows if he’s ready to make the jump from college to professional football, even with a year of eligibility remaining.